yodaxtah/TexturePatch/README.md

 cp ./textures/foo.png ./textures/foo-copy.png # the same
 ```

 The default placeholders can be overriden, if that is necessary, using `--placeholder-input`, and `--placholder-output`.
-Make sure the custom placeholders won't occur elsewhere in the template, because _all_ occurrences will be filled in!
+Make sure the custom placeholders do not occur elsewhere in the template, because _all_ occurrences will be filled in!

 ```console
 # example placeholders